YJPL/stents/README.md

 ### Tachyons

-You can change the site styling using [Tachyons](http://tachyons.io), look for the CSS in the `sup-theme` file, located in the `src` folder.
+You can change the site styling using [Tachyons](http://tachyons.io), look for the CSS in the `stntz-theme` file, located in the `src` folder.

 Tachyons is a CSS toolkit and design system based on using components.
 Please refer to [Tachyons documentation](http://tachyons.io/docs/), you can also start with [https://github.com/dwyl/learn-tachyons](https://github.com/dwyl/learn-tachyons)